chrisgrieser/shimmering-focus/README.md

 - @phibr0
 - @Damian Korcz

-This theme has been created by @pseudometa ([Discord](https://discord.gg/veuWUTm)) aka [@pseudo_meta (Twitter)](https://twitter.com/pseudo_meta) aka Chris Grieser (rl).
+This theme has been created by @pseudometa#9546 ([Discord](https://discord.gg/veuWUTm)) aka [@pseudo_meta (Twitter)](https://twitter.com/pseudo_meta) aka Chris Grieser (rl).
 If you find this theme to be useful, feel free to donate [via PayPal](https://www.paypal.com/paypalme/ChrisGrieser).
 In my day job, I am a PhD student in sociology, studying the governance of the app economy.
 If you are interested in this subject, check out [my academic homepage](https://chris-grieser.de/) and get in touch.